StefanDeWolfe/PythonProjects/README.md

 * A set of take home problems and live coding sessions I created as a part of my Delphix interviews.
 * A .feature file with test cases for a mock "admin role invites new user" feature.
 * An example of the classic FizzBuzz problem.
 Done from memory and within 30 minutes.
+* An example of OOP with a Blackjack game.
+Run with the command "python Blackjack.py" and enjoy.

 # Personal Projects
 Included: